Bob Hope USO Shows: The One-Man Morale Machine

-“I remember seeing these letters Dad would get on very thin, onionskin paper.”
+“I remember seeing these letters Dad would get on very thin, onion-skin paper.”
 It was correspondence from the GIs.
-He got thousands of letters over the years.
-His secretary would sit down with him every week or two and he would dictate responses to be typed up and mailed off.
+He received thousands of letters over the years.
+His secretary would sit down with him every week or two, and he would dictate responses to be typed up and mailed off.

 Some letters were more serious, she said.
 “Families of GIs who died would send a letter to Dad writing that the last thing they heard from their loved one was they had seen the Hope show and what a fun time that was, how grateful they were Dad had given them that respite from the awful conditions.”